phyatur/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [7.
 Global variable](7-create_global_variable) - Create a script that creates a new global variable.
 Name: BEST .
 Value: School

 [8.
-Every addition to true knowledge is an addition to human power] (8-true_knowledge) - Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+Every addition to true knowledge is an addition to human power](8-true_knowledge) - Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

 [9.
 Divide and rule](9-divide_and_rule) - Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables.